Funding Opportunities

 Check out these grant funding and contract opportunities from COO and aligned groups below.

-For the latest Best Starts for Kids funding news & opportunities, visit the Best Starts page.
+More: For the latest Best Starts for Kids funding news & opportunities, visit the Best Starts page.
+There, on the Funding Opportunities page, you’ll find current Best Starts funding, as well as non-Best Starts funding opportunities from other agencies and organizations.

 P-5 Innovation Funds aim to build up the power of community-driven Innovation to meet the emergent needs of families in King County.
 Apply by September 11, 2026 by 2 pm Pacific (round 3).